Inklingo

 simple

-Use this when something consists of only one part or element, not complicated or double.
+Use 'simple' when describing something that consists of only one part or element, not complex or double.

 A colorful illustration showing a child smiling while easily placing the final, large piece into a three-piece wooden puzzle shaped like a star, symbolizing something easy to do.